Top 4 Dog Breeds Originated in the Czech Republic

 Pražský-Krysařík-The-Prague-Ratter

-Pražský Krysařík, also known as the Prague Ratter is said to be the smallest dog breed of the world in terms of height.
+Pražský Krysařík, also known as the Prague Ratter is said to be the smallest dog breed in the world in terms of height.
 As their name indicates, they were bred to hunt rats initially, but later, they were domesticated and became popular as an indoor dog.
 The Prague Ratters are active and lightning-fast and are blessed with the sharpest sense of smell.

 They are highly intelligent, active, and easy-to-train.
 They are easy to groom, and if trained well, they can become the best family dog.
 But remember, they are not safe for other small-sized pets because of their hunting nature.